 Myth #3 – People with mental health problems can’t work

-It may very well be that some people who experiencing mental ill health need to take some time off from work to address issues and work on recovery.
+It may very well be that some people who experience mental ill-health need to take some time off from work to address issues and work on recovery.
 However, the vast majority of people will be able to work without any changes deemed necessary to their working hours, workload or environment.

 Simply knowing that your employer is supportive, and is approachable during times of disease or distress, is often enough to relieve a vast majority of work-based anxiety during difficult periods.